TylorS/typed/apps/website/content/guides/ui-toolbar.md

 ---
 title: "Toolbar: one keyboard surface for related commands"
-summary: "Compose a roving command group while keeping command state and focus state independent."
+summary: "Reference toolbar focus and pressed state; follow collections and focus for the worked scenario."
 section: "UI / Collections"
-kind: "deep-dive"
+kind: "reference"
 order: 246
 ---